Barista FIRE Calculator

 When Barista FIRE stops being Barista

 Successful Barista FIRE sometimes evolves.
 The part-time work becomes more engaging, hours increase, the role becomes a career pivot rather than a supplement.
 This isn't a failure of Barista FIRE — it's a signal that the person was more suited to meaningful work than to full retirement.
-Many Barista FIRE practitioners describe it as the most flexible life structure they've had: ability to work more when engaging, less when wanting time off, and no financial pressure either way.
+Many Barista FIRE practitioners describe it as the most flexible life structure they've had: ability to work more when engaging, less when seeking time off, and no financial pressure either way.
 The key is avoiding drift back to the stressful career the FIRE plan was originally designed to escape.

 The sequence-of-returns insurance